Throvn/sorting-visualizations/README.md

 - [ ] (Bubblesort) Highlight changed elements
 - [ ] Add documentation to the rest of the algorithms (for a reference now check the `bubblesort/main.js` file.) - Repetitive
 - [ ] (Maybe) Add all algorithms in one file

+## Want to contribute?

+Every help is welcome!
+Feel free to contact me any time :P